 About the BlogThis blog was started to follow my progress through my MA.
 It has been converted into a general blog about my none commercial art activities and my academic adventure.
 The blog is mainly concerned with the work I have produced in associated with my research and academic practice and should be viewed along with my PhD blog here.

-Ever since I developed my first roll of film in the school darkroom at the age of 14 I have been hooked on the magic of pictures.
+About MeEver since I developed my first roll of film in the school darkroom at the age of 14 I have been hooked on the magic of pictures.
 Unfortunately, a family and a career got in the way being an artist.
 It was not until I had the chance to retire early that the creative cork popped out of the bottle and I have been fizzing ever since.

-I could be described as a “multi-media” artist; my first choice medium is photograph both digital and alternative.
+I could be described as a “multi-media” artist; my first choice of medium is photograph both digital and analogue.
 I use the images I create as the basis for experimental multi/mixed media artwork, which ranges from transfer printing to collage and decoupage.
-I paint, draw add create robotic drawing machines and alternative cameras, such as pinhole and camera obscura.
-I create audio visual and video artwork and computer based generative art.
-I also write poetry.
-My inspiration is taken from urban decay, ruin and dereliction, metaphors for the frailty of memory.
-I am interested in art as therapy, particularly for the socially isolated and those with age related issues such as dementia.
+I paint, draw, create robotic drawing machines and alternative cameras, such as pinhole and camera obscura.
+I create audiovisual and video artwork and computer-based generative art.
+I also write poetry and the odd short story and I am slowly putting together an autobiography.

 The inspiration for my practice is taken from urban decay, ruin and dereliction, metaphors for the frailty of memory.
 I am also interested in the fascination of snapshot photography and family albums, the basis for my PhD.
 Currently, I am exploring art as therapy, particularly for the young, the socially isolated and those with age-related issues such as dementia.

 I am available for commissions, project management, mentoring and consultation.
 Fine art, public and corporate art and photography, as my web site is undergoing an update to see a selection of my art and photography visit my Flickr feed.